Semantics-Empowered Communication: A Tutorial-cum-Survey: Towards Effectiveness-Level SemCom and Networked Systems

 \subsection{Semantics in EL-SemCom}

 In this part, we begin with the works of EL-SemCom frameworks on single-modal and multi-modal data transmission.
-Then, we generalize EL-SemCom by extending the application of semantics to effectively facilitate the task execution.
+Then, we generalize EL-SemCom by extending the application of semantics to effectively facilitate task execution.

 For the single-modal EL-SemCom frameworks, Jankowski \etal \cite{jankowski2020deep, jankowski2020wireless} study the image re-identification task for edge devices, by remotely retrieving similar images from an edge server, such as persons or cars captured by other cameras.
 Correspondingly, a JSCC-based solution significantly increases the end-to-end accuracy and speeds up the encoding process.
-Yang \etal \cite{yang2021semantic} present a semantic communication paradigm with AI tasks (SC-AIT), in which the functions of the three communication levels are clearly identified.
+Yang \etal \cite{yang2021semantic} present a semantic communication paradigm with AI tasks (SC-AIT), in which the functionalities corresponding to the three levels of communications are clearly identified.
 Specifically, the effectiveness level mainly concerns the source semantics, the desired conduct of the AI tasks and the KB, while the semantic level mainly involves semantic extraction and transmission.
-Experiments in image classification and surface defect detection have verified a superiority than conventional schemes in classification accuracy and delay.
+Experiments in image classification and surface defect detection have verified the superiority over conventional schemes in terms of classification accuracy and delay.
 In order to be tightly coupled with downstream tasks, Kang \etal \cite{kang2022task} aim at building an aerial image transmission paradigm under limited computation resources for remote sensing, in which the high-resolution images captured by onboard cameras should be classified immediately.
 Furthermore, Kang \etal \cite{kang2022task} propose a DRL-based algorithm to exploit the semantic blocks most contributing to the back-end classifier under various channel conditions, thus better balancing the tradeoff between transmission latency and classification accuracy.